Frozenfire92/PESMU/README.md

 ### Syntax Highlighting
 We modified the default Notepad++ language file to support commonly used Java classes to aid students in understanding what is part of the language.
 For example `String`

+##### Note
+We used GitHub releases to download dlls before our presentation as school computers and other means had issues with it.
+Please ignore them.